Feng shui ism

 CU L T U R A L C U S T O M S

-In 2024 this cultural customs holds significance via Chinese astro lens, as a change in Ages and the Annual Flying stars (AFS) are highlighted.
-The roots of the custom begin with a colour - Red.
-No surprises the fiery colour is associated with Fire —the overarching element for the next twenty years.
+Last year this cultural customs held significance via Chinese astro lens, as a change in Ages (Periods) and the Annual Flying stars (AFS) highlighted a colour.
+The roots of the custom begins with a colour - Red.
+It’s no surprise the fiery colour is associated with Fire —the overarching element for the next twenty years.
 The name given to the third lunar day is 'Scarlet Dog Day.
 Also known by other names, such as 'Chikou' (Red mouth) or 'Chigou's (Red dog).
 But the term Red Dog is actually an inference to the moniker for the God of Blazing Wrath i.e God of Anger or God of Fire, Zhù Róng.
 Red implying anger and fire — angering said Fire God, could unleash his wrath – folklore notes the Zhù Róng helped separate Heaven and Earth and set up Universal Order when he won the battle with the Water God.
 Arguably it’s best practice to placate Zhù Róng Zhurong and stay indoors, shunning visitors!
 The term ‘Red mouth’ is also interesting and presumably refers to the custom of refraining from angry words - having arguments, hence keeping to oneself for fear of offending the God of Anger.
 To the Feng Shui fraternity, the flying star #3 correlates to arguments, perhaps another correlation to anger?
-And this year the AFS #3 governs!
-I watching closely.
-In some literature, the God of Fire is Red bearded and depicted with three eyes.
-And rides a pair of dragons.
-Whatever you do on the third Lunar day — be mindful of heated exchanges, especially with on point Mars and Venus conjunction with Pluto climaxing at the moment # aggrocentral!
+Last year the AFS #3 governed.
+This year NW holds the #3 star.
+In some literature, the God of Fire is Red bearded and depicted with three eyes and rides a pair of dragons.
+Whatever you do on the third Lunar day — be mindful of heated exchanges, especially with Mars retrograde #aggrocentral!
 (Side note; China's first Mars rover was named Zhurong.)

-Back to my 2021 Scarlet pondering, which led me to the colour most associated with Valentine’s Day and Red mouth - it wasn’t a stretch to draw parallels!
-Which brought me to the night of the third day is known also as Rat/Mice Wedding Day, when mice mate – a once off annual event it would seem!
-Or also called the Day of the Rat when food (rice & salt) are left out specifically to appease Rats in the year ahead (yes that’s correct)!
+My 2021 Scarlet ponderings, led me to the colour most associated with Valentine’s Day and Red mouth - it wasn’t a stretch to draw parallels!
+Which brought me to the night of the third day known also as Rat/Mice Wedding Day, when mice mate – a once off annual event it would seem!
+Or also called the Day of the Rat when food (rice and salt) are left out specifically to appease Rats in the year ahead!!!
 In 2021, the nocturnal pursuits of man and mouse aligned on the 14 February.
-Dragon year, and Hallmark day doesn’t coincide but its pretty similar as 12 Feb is a Mars ruled day and tempers can easily become frayed — mind your words.
-Then again, if make-up fornication is your jam, enjoy the nocturnal pursuits!
-Surely it’s better than – to finding yourself in the Dog House on Scarlet Dog Day!
+2025 is a Snake year but Hallmark day (my name for Valentine’s day) doesn’t coincide in Universal calendar.
+Then again, if make-up fornication is your jam, enjoy the nocturnal pursuits as Snake certainly has an eye for a salacious love life.
+Surely it’s better than finding yourself in the Dog House on Scarlet Dog Day!

 Taoist celebrates the birthday of the Sun deity -Sun Simiao, a Chinese physician and writer oft titled as China's King of Medicine, writing the Chinese Hippocratic Oath.